thaibirding.com by Nick Upton

 By Taxi

 There are no metred taxis in the area but it is possible to arrange a taxi through your hotel from wherever you might be staying or from the airport in Narathiwat.
-In Thailand you can also use the Grab app or Line app to summon a driver so long as you have an internet connection on your phone which should not be a problem if you are using a Thai SIM card.
+In Thailand you can also use the Grab or Bolt to summon a driver so long as you have an internet connection on your phone which should not be a problem if you are using a Thai SIM card, until you get into the forest itself.

 Finding Birds